ahmutysj3/aws-transit-gateway-ngfw/README.md

 ## Instructions

-- define region, network name, supernet, and vpc names for network in the *terraform.tfvars* file
+- define region, transit gateway options, firewall options and vpc names for network in the *terraform.tfvars* file
+- define supernet and network prefix name in *main.tf*

 ## Network Structure